Royal Australian Naval Bridging Train: Suvla Bay

-Other jobs that fell to the Train to were to act as wireless operators and draughtsmen for the Army Corps and Lt Commander Bracegirdle was the "Beachmaster" of Kangaroo Beach.
+Other jobs that fell to the Train were to act as wireless operators and draughtsmen for the Army Corps and Lt Commander Bracegirdle was the "Beachmaster" of Kangaroo Beach.

 A heavy Turkish shell lands beside a pier constructed by the RAN Bridging Train, Suvla Bay, Gallipoli, October 1915.

 According to the Train's log, 30 September was a special day.
 It was the second day in a row that the base had not been shelled by Turkish artillery.
 Of course, they would make up for the oversight on 1 October, but for the sailors it was a welcome reprieve.
 While the Train wasn't itself involved in actual fighting, it was constantly shelled and bombed by Turkish forces.
 It was a common sight at Suvla to see 40 British soldiers under the direction of a RAN Petty Officer, working to bring supplies ashore during rough weather.
 The soldiers would openly look forward to returning to their trenches where they at least had the ability to shoot back at anyone who attacked them.

 The AIF Official War Correspondent, Charles Bean came to Suvla Bay specifically to report on the Train, where he found that:

 There they are to-day, in charge of the landing of a great part of the stores of a British army.
 They are quite cut off from their own force; they scarcely come into the category of the Australian Force, and scarcely into that of the British; they are scarcely army and scarcely navy.
 Who it is that looks after their special interests, and which is the authority that has the power of recognising any good work that they have done, I do not know.
 If you want to see the work, you have only to go to Kangaroo Beach, Suvla Bay, and look about you.
 They have made a harbour.